Threat — Promise

 2. Threat and argumentation by the consequences

-Employer’s representative: — If you persist in your unrealistic demands, we’ll be forced to close down the plant and cut back jobs.
+Employer’s representative: — If you persist in your unrealistic demands, we’ll be forced to close down the plant and cut jobs.

 3. Arguments from threat and promise